Ohio State vs. Utah Rose Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Utah Stats and Trends

-- The Utes have turned the ball over 14 times, five fewer times than the Buckeyes have forced turnovers (19).
+- The Utes have 14 giveaways this season, while the Buckeyes have 19 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.